crystal-lang/crystal-book/docs/guides/ci/gh-actions.md

 ### Latest or locked dependencies?

 If your repository has a checked in `shard.lock` file (typically good for applications), consider the effect that this has on CI: `shards install` will always install the exact versions specified in that file.
 But if you're developing a library, you probably want to be the first to find out in case a new version of a dependency breaks the installation of your library -- otherwise the users will, because the lock doesn't apply transitively.
-So, strongly consider running `shards update` instead of `shards install`.
+So, strongly consider running `shards update` instead of `shards install`, or don't check in `shard.lock`.
 And then it makes sense to add [scheduled runs](https://www.jeffgeerling.com/blog/2020/running-github-actions-workflow-on-schedule-and-other-events) to your repository.

 ## Installing binary dependencies